Technologicat/unpythonic/doc/features.md

 See [the unit tests](../unpythonic/test/test_dispatch.py) for more.
 For which features of the ``typing`` stdlib module are supported, see ``isoftype`` below.

 Inspired by the [multi-methods of CLOS](http://www.gigamonkeys.com/book/object-reorientation-generic-functions.html) (the Common Lisp Object System), and the [generic functions of Julia](https://docs.julialang.org/en/v1/manual/methods/).

+##### ``@generic`` and OOP

+As of version 0.14.3, `@generic` and `@typed` can decorate instance methods, class methods and static methods (beside regular functions as in 0.14.2).

+When using both `@generic` or `@typed` and OOP:

+ - **`self` and `cls` parameters**.
+   - The `self` and `cls` parameters do not participate in dispatching, and need no type annotation.
+   - Beside appearing as the first positional-or-keyword parameter, the self-like parameter **must be named** one of `self`, `this`, `cls`, or `klass` to be detected by the ignore mechanism.
+This limitation is due to implementation reasons; while a class body is being evaluated, the context needed to distinguish a method (OOP sense) from a regular function is not yet present.

+ - **OOP inheritance**.
+   - When `@generic` is installed on an OOP method (instance method, or `@classmethod`), then at call time, classes are tried in [MRO](https://en.wikipedia.org/wiki/C3_linearization) order.
+All generic-function methods of the OOP method defined in the class currently being looked up are tested for matches first, before moving on to the next class in the MRO.
+(This has subtle consequences, related to in which class in the hierarchy the various generic-function methods for a particular OOP method are defined.)
+   - To work with OOP inheritance, `@generic` must be the outermost decorator (except `@classmethod` or `@staticmethod`, which are essentially compiler annotations).
+   - However, when installed on a `@staticmethod`, the `@generic` decorator does not support MRO lookup, because that would make no sense.
+See discussions on interaction between `@staticmethod` and `super` in Python: [[1]](https://bugs.python.org/issue31118) [[2]](https://stackoverflow.com/questions/26788214/super-and-staticmethod-interaction/26807879).

 ##### Notes